I Wonder (Kanye West song): Recording

 The song features a sample of the 1972 recording "My Song" by British singer Labi Siffre, which led to him receiving a songwriting credit.
 The sample is combined with synths, which were inspired by "City of Blinding Lights".
 By placing the sample under this instrumentation, West caused it to sound as though it was trapped in a machine.
 He sampled directly from the song rather than altering the pitch, as he did with the other samples in the album.
-Synths appear on nearly every track of Graduation, which served as West's introduction to electronic.
+Synths appear on nearly every track of Graduation, which served as West's introduction to electronic music.

 In an interview, West stated that one of his primary objectives on Graduation was for his drums to "bang harder in stadiums".
 His newfound interest in house music influenced his mission to achieve stronger drum beats.
 West relied less on his signature shuffling rhythmic patterns and placed more emphasis on clipped electro tones, strengthening the musicality of his programmed beats.
 The rhythm section of "I Wonder" is structured on a combination of West's drum kit and pounding breakbeats.
 Its snare drum was reportedly heard while he was shopping for furniture at Moss.
 West spent around 10 recording sessions working on the drum track across weeks.

 Despite its experimental nature, "I Wonder" remains one of the few tracks from Graduation that harbor certain characteristics of West's former musical style.
 Speaking of the song retrospectively, fellow rapper Cyhi the Prynce described West as "very musical".
 The sample from Siffre's "My Song" is soulful, maintaining West's audience from his earlier style.
 Alongside the sample, the orchestration includes his familiar piano and strings.
 The track's keyboards were played by West collaborator Jon Brion, who delivered a full string section.